kylehue/drawer/README.md

 ## Button Flags
 You can show/hide the built-in buttons on files and directories by modifying the flags.
-> IMPORTANT NOTE: These buttons doesn't do anything.
-However, you can add functions to them by using the [event emitters](#events-for-the-built-in-buttons).
+> IMPORTANT NOTE: These buttons doesn't have any functionalities but you can add functions to them by using the [event emitters](#events-for-the-built-in-buttons).
 ### Directory Button Flags
 <table>
 <tr>